A Beginners Quick Start Guide to Git for WordPress

 git commit -m "Your Commit Message"

 For your initial commit, you may want to simply have your message say “Initial commit“.
-After your initial commit, your messages should help you review your history and understood what these commits actually did at a glance.
+After your initial commit, your messages should help you review your history and understand what these commits actually did at a glance.

 Stage and Commit Your Changes Together